-How to Help Prevent Abdominal Aortic Aneurysms, 5.0 out of 5 based on 3 ratings
+Transcript: How to Help Prevent Abdominal Aortic Aneurysms

-Researchers launched a study of more than 3 million people—by far the largest ever to uncover what we can do, other than just not smoking, to reduce our risk of developing an abdominal aortic aneurism in the first place.
+Researchers launched a study of more than three million people—by far the largest ever—to uncover what we can do, other than just not smoking, to reduce our risk of developing an abdominal aortic aneurysm in the first place.
 In terms of diet, apparently the riskiest thing we can do is eat meat.

 Eating meat just a few times a month appears to significantly increase our risk, which makes sense.
 Another name for atherosclerosis is hardening of the arteries.
-That’s what all that cholesterol goop in our arteries can do—harden and stiffen the walls of our aorta, making them less pliable and so instead of just bouncing right back after every heartbeat, your aorta is at risk for stretching bit by bit over time until eventually, you can end up with balloon animal in your gut and then, sometimes, pop goes the weasel.
+That’s what all that cholesterol goop in our arteries can do—harden and stiffen the walls of our aorta, making it less pliable.
+And so instead of just bouncing right back after every heartbeat, our aorta is at risk for stretching, bit by bit over time, until eventually, we can end up with a balloon animal in our gut and then, sometimes, pop goes the weasel.